5 recommendations

 OFFICE GUIDE – ECONOMIC ASPECT

-The really expensive product or system choices are the ones that turn out incorrect or not meeting the indoor climate requirements.
-To avoid time-consuming product replacements or compromises that affect comfort and productivity, it is important to make informed decisions from the beginning.
-Ways forward are to use product selection software and full-scale laboratory tests.
+The really expensive product or system choices are the ones that are not perfectly suitable or not meeting the indoor climate requirements.
+To avoid time-consuming product replacements, or compromises that affect comfort and productivity, it is important to make well-informed decisions from the beginning.

 HOTEL GUIDE – NAPKIN SKETCH

-A decision between air or water can be fairly easy in an older building because the existing duct work for ventilation can probably not be sized for both supply air and climatising.
-It is often easier to make water accessible for a waterborne solution as pipe work takes up significantly less space than up-sized ventilation ducts.
+A decision between air or water can be fairly easy in an older building because the existing duct work for ventilation can probably not be re-sized for both supply air and climatising.
+It is often easier to make water accessible for a waterborne solution to complement ventilation.

-In new-build projects, the intended use, occupancy levels and investment considerations should be assessed together when choosing between air and/or water.
+New-build projects, shools or other buildings, should focus on the intended use, occupancy levels and investment considerations alltogether when choosing between air and/or water.

 PUBLIC BUILDINGS GUIDE

 If asked what is most important in terms of indoor climate in a hospital, many would probably answer “ventilation”.
-That is, for numerous reasons, absolutely right - it is vital to ventilate a hospital building in a way that minimises the risk of virus and bacteria to spread.
+That is, for numerous reasons, absolutely right - it is vital to ventilate to minimise the risk of virus or bacteria spreading.

-At the same time, a hospital environment cannot be ventilated at maximum capacity in all spaces.
-Examination rooms, offices, waiting areas, care units and other parts of a hospital require an indoor climate that supports the people working in the premises while also offering a comfortable visit or stay for the patient.
+On the other hand, an entire hospital cannot be ventilated at maximum capacity at all times.
+Examination rooms, offices, waiting areas and care units require an indoor climate that supports the people working in the premises and which also ensures a comfortable visit or stay for the patient.

 Apply this thought to a school, not all too different.
 This part of our public buildings guide holds a number of valuable insights and links that can be useful for a school’s HVAC project.